GreenInfo-Network/nyc-crash-mapper-chart-view/README.md

 See [`sqlQueries`](./src/common/sqlQueries.js) and note that the **tagged template literals** will convert the multiline SQL queries into a single line string, removing extra white space, new line characters, etc.

 See the [`asyncAction creators`](./src/actions/asyncActions.js) for how the app requests data from the CARTO SQL API.
+Note that the [`redux-thunk` middleware](https://github.com/gaearon/redux-thunk) is used so that the Redux properly updates the store's state from asynchronous tasks.

 The CARTO account name is specified in the app's [`config file`](./src/common/config.js).